 At an election held within the District on May 9, 2009, voters of the District authorized a total of \$41,320,000 in principal amount of unlimited tax bonds for the purpose of acquiring or constructing water, sanitary sewer and drainage facilities.
-The Bonds constitute the second issuance of bonds from such authorization.
-After the issuance of the Bonds, a total of \$30,520,000 in principal amount of unlimited tax bonds for water, sanitary sewer and drainage facilities will remain authorized but unissued.
-The Bonds are issued by the District pursuant to the terms and provisions of the Bond Order; Article XVI, Section 59 of the Texas Constitution; Chapters 49 and 54 of the Texas Water Code, as amended; and an order of the TCEQ dated June 8, 2020.
+The Bonds constitute the fourth issuance of bonds from such authorization.
+After the issuance of the Bonds, a total of \$20,080,000 in principal amount of unlimited tax bonds for water, sanitary sewer and drainage facilities will remain authorized but unissued.
+The Bonds are issued by the District pursuant to the terms and provisions of the Bond Order; Article XVI, Section 59 of the Texas Constitution; the general laws of the State of Texas, including, without limitation, Chapters 49 and 54 of the Texas Water Code, as amended; and an order of the TCEQ dated August 1, 2022.